utnet-org/utility-readonly/docs/architecture/how/resharding.md

 The default configuration for ReshardingConfig should provide a good and safe setting for resharding in the production networks.
 There is no need for node operators to make any changes to it unless they observe issues.

 The resharding config can be adjusted at runtime, without restarting the node.
-The config needs to be updated first and then a SIGHUP signal should be sent to the neard process.
-When received the signal neard will update the config and print a log message showing what fields were changed.
+The config needs to be updated first and then a SIGHUP signal should be sent to the uncd process.
+When received the signal uncd will update the config and print a log message showing what fields were changed.
 It's recommended to check the log to make sure the relevant config change was correctly picked up.

 ## Future possibilities